-Taxpayers may claim a credit equal to either \$3,000 per qualified full-time employee that results from increased qualified trade activities by the taxpayer or two percent of the capital investment made by the taxpayer to facilitate the increased qualified trade activities.
+For Taxable Year 2011, taxpayers may claim a credit equal to either \$3,000 per qualified full-time employee that results from increased qualified trade activities by the taxpayer or two percent of the capital investment made by the taxpayer to facilitate the increased qualified trade activities.
+For Taxable Year 2012 and thereafter, the jobs portion of the credit is equal to \$3,500 per qualified full-time employee that results from increased qualified trade activities by the taxpayer.
 In cases where a qualified full-time employee works in Virginia for less than 12 months during the credit year, the credit for this employee is computed by multiplying the credit amount by a fraction, the numerator of which is the number of full months the employee works for the international trade facility in Virginia during the credit year and the denominator of which is 12.